A joint precoding framework for wideband reconfigurable intelligent surface-aided cell-free network: System Model of The Proposed RIS-Aided Cell-Free Network

-where we have defined ${\bf{W}}$ as follows for expression simplicity:
+where ${P_{b,\max }}$ denotes the maximum transmit power of the \ac{bs} $b$ and we have defined ${\bf{W}}$ as follows for expression simplicity:

-However, due to the non-convex complex objective function (\ref{eqn:11a}), the joint optimization of the phase shift matrix $\bf{\Theta }$ and the precoding vector ${\bf{W}}$ is very challenging.
-Fortunately, inspired by the fractional programming (FP) methods designed for solving the non-convex problems \cite{Shen'18'1,Shen'18'2}, we propose a joint precoding framework to find an approximate solution to the problem ${\cal P}^{\rm o}$ in (\ref{eqn:11}) in the following Section \ref{sec:Alg}.
+Due to the non-convex complex objective function (\ref{eqn:11a}), the joint optimization of the phase shift matrix $\bf{\Theta }$ and the precoding vector ${\bf{W}}$ is very challenging.
+Fortunately, inspired by the fractional programming (FP) methods, we propose a joint precoding framework to find a feasible solution to the problem ${\cal P}^{\rm o}$ in the following Section \ref{sec:Alg}.